joshrieken/fist_of_fury/README.md

 ## Why

-Sucker Punch offers the capability to run background jobs within the web server process, allowing for less use of resources and utilization of free hosting on services such as Heroku.
-However, it does not include the ability to run jobs at scheduled intervals.
-This is where Fist of Fury comes in.
+Sucker Punch offers the ability to run background jobs *within the web server process*.
+Yes, this means you can host your app on Heroku without paying for an extra dyno for background jobs.
+However, Sucker Punch does not implement recurring jobs.
+Enter Fist of Fury!

 ## What